 For six months, I worked a 12-hour night shift in Manhattan (7 p.m. to 7 a.m.) for Quad Graphics,

 an American printing company.
 During this time, I photo retouched images used in popular magazines such as LIFE, Fitness, Field and Stream, Family Circle, Child, and many others.
 After work, I would drive downtown to Columbus Park in Chinatown, where I would practice the Yang 24 Tai Chi form before my hour-long commute home to Long Island.
 Six months later, I began working from 7 a.m. to 7 p.m.
 My daily practice in Chinatown came to an end.
 I now live and work on Long Island, and it has been many years since I've had the opportunity to practice Tai Chi in Chinatown, NYC.

 Recently a reporter from MARIE CLAIRE magazine (Brazil) contacted me.
 The reporter was working on an article about things to do while in New York City.
-She read on my about page on Tai Chi daily's website, where I mentioned practicing Tai Chi in New York City's Columbus park.
+She read on my Inspiring stories page on Tai Chi daily's website, where I mentioned practicing Tai Chi in New York City's Columbus park.
 The reporter was hoping for information for those who might be interested in watching Tai Chi or taking an early morning lesson.

 FIND TAI CHI IN NEW YORK CITY.
 HERE'S HOW